South Slocan, the southern most portion of the Slocan Valley rises from the river’s edge.

 Just past Slocan Park is Passmore is road access to the spectacular mountain playground of Little Slocan Lakes, Drinnon Pass and much of the strikingly beautiful Valhalla Provincial Park.
 Ample opportunities exist throughout for hiking, fishing and wildlife viewing.

 The Passmore entrance to the Valhalla Mountain Range is a one lane, green metal bridge.
 If you’re lucky, you might just catch the Slocan Valley ‘traffic jam’ with a few cars, a couple of kids on bikes and even a horse and rider waiting their turn to cross.

 The Slocan Valley Rail Trail begins in south Slocan at Crescent Valley, offering 52km of easily navigated trail.
 A former rail line, the trail is mostly flat with very slight inclines and is groomed for nordic skiing in the winter.
 The trail runs adjacent to the Slocan River providing views and river access along the route.

 The creative spirit of Arrow Slocan shines through at the one-of-a-kind Frog Peak Cafe in Crescent Valley.
 A renovated house turned bustling art-diner features a chainsaw-sculpted Bigfoot brandishing a peace sign, brightly coloured murals along its front fence and a Volkswagen van photo booth amongst other countless artistic treasures.

-Offering fresh, locally inspired modern breakfasts, lunches and coffee, Frog Peak is a community staple.
+Offering fresh, locally inspired modern breakfasts, lunches and coffee, Frog Peak is a community staple of south Slocan.
 The experience is completed with a collection of cruiser bikes available to use for free (with a security deposit) to cycle on the nearby Rail Trail.